6 Beloved Burger Chains That Have Closed For Good

-It's no secret that restaurants were struggling to keep up with rapidly changing safety measures and capacity limits during the summer.
+It's no secret that restaurants were struggling to keep up with rapidly changing safety measures and capacity limits during most of 2020.
 However, in recent months, many popular chains have begun to see an uptick in sales.

-But, the damage that was done during the months when the pandemic was hitting the hardest has made it harder for some beloved businesses to bounce back.
+But, the damage that was done during the months when the pandemic was hitting the hardest has made it that much more difficult for some beloved businesses to bounce back.
 Even some famous and historic chain restaurants are continuing to feel the effects of the economic downturn brought on by the COVID-19 pandemic.
-Unfortunately, some of the most iconic cheeseburger chains in the nation have closed several of their locations for good.
-(Related: 9 Restaurant Chains That Closed Hundreds of Locations This Summer)
+Unfortunately, some of the most iconic burger chains in the nation have closed several of their locations for good.

-Here are just seven cheeseburger chains that Americans adore that have closed shop at some of their sites permanently.
+Here are just some burger chains Americans adore that have closed shop at some of their sites permanently.
 And for another trip down memory lane, uncover these 15 Classic American Desserts That Deserve a Comeback.

 Cheeseburger in Paradise

 The iconic burger and shake chain that has been open since 1934 closed nearly 70 locations over the first half of 2020.
-In May, 306 Steak 'n Shake locations were still in operation, however, the chain was actively looking to sell many corporate-owned sites to those who wanted to franchise them.
+In May of that year, 306 Steak 'n Shake locations were still in operation, however, the chain was actively looking to sell many corporate-owned sites to those who wanted to franchise them.
 Since then, 18 more sites have closed.
 (Related:25 Iconic Restaurants That Are Gone Forever)

 This burger favorite originated in texas in 1980 but has seen a steady drop in sales for a while now.
-Early last year its parent company, Luby's, said they were closing some locations and in March, five of those stores closed temporarily due to the pandemic.
+In early 2019, its parent company, Luby's, said they were closing some locations and in March 2020, five of those stores closed temporarily due to the pandemic.

-By June, Luby's announced that the whole company was up for sale in order to pay off outstanding debts, putting the future of "the world's greatest hamburgers" at Fuddruckers up in the air.
-More recently in September, Luby's Inc. announced it was selling assets after having to shut down operations at all of its locations in the spring.
-(Related: 7 other Regional Fast Food Chains You May Never See Again.)
+By June 2020, Luby's announced that the whole company was up for sale in order to pay off outstanding debts, putting the future of "the world's greatest hamburgers" at Fuddruckers up in the air.
+In September, Luby's Inc. announced it was selling assets after having to shut down operations at all of its locations in the spring.

-The coronavirus pandemic has not been kind to this fast-casual burger restaurant.
+The coronavirus pandemic had not been kind to this fast-casual burger restaurant.
 Sales fell significantly when restaurants were forced to transition to carryout, delivery, and drive-thru only.
-The burger chain reported a near-50% decrease in sales during the week ending May 24 when compared to the same week the year prior.
+The burger chain reported a near-50% decrease in sales during the week ending May 24, 2020, when compared to the same week the year prior.
 Since then, Red Robin has appeared to be on the upswing.
 In September, Restaurant Business Online reported that the beloved chain recaptured nearly 84% of its pre-covid sales.

 Roy Rogers is among the many burger chains that were hit hard by the pandemic.
 In fact, you won't find this regional favorite in many states anymore.
 Only Maryland, Virginia, West Virginia, New Jersey, New York, and Pennsylvania have operating locations.

-To stay abreast of all restaurant chain closures, be sure to sign up for our newsletter.
+To keep up with all food-related news, be sure to sign up for our newsletter.